Achievement Unlocked

 FFNI

-Captures both grandiose and vulnerable narcissism across 15 facets.
-More comprehensive than the NPI and sensitive to covert presentations.
-The short form (FFNI-SF) offers efficiency in clinical settings (Sherman et al., 2015; Krusemark et al., 2018).
+Captures both grandiose and vulnerable narcissism across 15 facets and is more comprehensive than the NPI with better sensitivity to covert presentations.
+The FFNI-SF short form offers efficiency in clinical settings (Sherman et al., 2015; Krusemark et al., 2018).

 Personality Assessment Inventory